noaione/yuusha-shoukan-ln/sources/v11/chapter4x1.md

 The man clicked his tongue irritably at Ozma, who speaks in an aloof manner, and flies off instructions to his minions.
 Of course, the man had no intention of letting Ozma go.
-Now that he had seen them, they would deal with him...That was a really... foolish choice.
+Now that he had seen them, they would deal with him...
+That was a really... foolish choice.

 [Die!]